 Need more inspiration?
 Check out 30 quinoa recipes because there is sure to be something for everyone!

 - 2 14 oz cans low sodium chickpeas drained & rinsed

 - 1 medium onion coarsely chopped

 - 2 cups parsley packed

 - 4 tsp cumin ground

 - 4 tbsp sesame oil

 - 1/2 cup water

-Freeze: Lay rolled falafel on a baking sheet lined with parchment paper, freeze completely and transfer to a large Ziploc bag.
-Bake from frozen following recipe’s instructions + 10 minutes.
+- Meal prep: Lay rolled falafel on a baking sheet lined with parchment paper, freeze completely and transfer to a large Ziploc bag.
+Bake from frozen following recipe’s instructions plus extra 5-10 minutes.

 - This recipe makes a lot: You can cut all ingredients in half for less servings.